Livvie

 Introducing a collective vegan challenge is an excellent way to grow awareness while building a sense of community among employees.
 Consider participating in global initiatives like Veganuary, which encourages people to adopt a vegan diet during January.
 Veganuary also offers support for organisations through their Veganuary Workplace Challenge.
 If a month is too ambitious, you can organise a vegan challenge week.

-Make sure the challenge is inclusive for all employees.
+Follow best practices for organising Veganuary or other vegan challenges, like making sure the challenge is inclusive for all employees.
 Don’t expect perfect adherence to a vegan diet, but instead motivate participants by celebrating small changes such as reducing meat intake.
 Show how even small steps towards a vegan diet make a substantial impact on the planet, their health, and animal welfare.
-Tracking the dietary choices of participants allows you to calculate the positive social impact of your vegan challenge.
+Tracking the dietary choices of participants allows you to calculate the positive social impact of your vegan challenge

 Employee Awareness Campaigns